NATIONAL ASSOCIATION OF ASSESSMENT DIRECTORS PDF

 No member of the Board of Directors shall be liable to the Association, or any member, or any other person or persons, from any claim of any character resulting from any actions taken or any failure to take action in good faith and believed by them to be authorized by this Constitution or within their discretion or rights or powers conferred upon them by this Constitution.
 Each member of the Board of Directors shall be indemnified by the Association against expenses actually and necessarily incurred with the defense of any action; or proceeding in which he or she is made party by reason of his or her being or having been a member of the Board of Directors, except in relation to the matters to which the Director shall be adjudged in such action, suit, or proceeding to be liable for gross negligence or willful misconduct in the performance of his or her duties.

-If any Officer resigns from office during his/her term, or is unable or unwilling to perform the duties of the office, a vacancy in that position maybe declared by at least two-thirds (6 or more members) of the Board.
+If any Officer is unable or unwilling to perform the duties of the office, a vacancy in that position may be declared by at least two-thirds of the Board.
 The vacancy for the office will then be filled as described in the respective section of the Constitution.

 A call for nominations will be sent to all members.
-Candidates, with their approval, will be nominated for Association offices by a committee approved by the President and headed by the Immediate Past Nominations may be submitted to the Nominating Committee by written request of any member in good standing in the Association.
+Candidates, with their approval, will be nominated for Association offices by a committee approved by the President and headed by the Immediate Past President.
+Nominations may be submitted to the Nominating Committee by any member in good standing in the Association.

 Elections shall be held annually for the office of Vice-President/President-Elect.
-Elections for each of the offices of Secretary and of Treasurer shall be held every two years.
+Elections for the office of Secretary and of Treasurer shall be held every three years.
 However, these elections will be staggered so that either a Secretary or a Treasurer shall be elected each year.
-One Director will be elected each year.
+One Director-at-Large will be elected each year.

 Elections shall take place prior to the Annual Meeting and will be conducted by secret ballot.
-All eligible members, as described in Article II, Section 206, will be mailed ballots no later than thirty (30) days before the Annual Meeting.
-Mail ballots may include the use of e-mail and facsimile.
-The ballots must be returned no later than fifteen (15) days before the Annual Meeting.
+All eligible members, as described in Article II, Section 206, will be sent ballots no later than thirty (30) days before the Annual Meeting.
+The ballots must be submitted no later than fifteen (15) days before the Annual Meeting.

 All candidates for office shall be informed of the election results no later than one week prior to the Annual Meeting.
 Results of the election are to be announced to the general membership at the Annual Meeting.
 The new Officers will officially commence their terms at the end of the Annual Meeting.